midoublelo/cobalt/docs/collections.md

 ```
 - this data structure is sometimes referred to as a hash, dictionary, etc. in other languages
 - consists of a key mapped to a value
-- maps are mutable but can be made immutable with the 'let' keyword
+- maps are mutable but can be made immutable by adding an exclamation mark to the variable name